mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 <!-- In my description of the 3M model below, I draw on project based learning and design based terms and principles that are explored in another chapter.
 Later in the chapter I share ideas on how to adapt this version of the 3M framework to suit your own needs. -->
 <!-- CHECK THIS LATER TO MAKE SURE I DO -->

-### Missions a way to Help Learner Movitivation and Navigation
+### Missions a way to Help Learner Motivation and Navigation

 Many open world games have a concept of a main mission and then optional side missions.
 The guiding challenge or main mission of this design was to create a playable game around a theme (environmental in my case) for a real or imagined audience.
-The 3M Missions existed on different levels.
-Some concerned game mechanics and other patterns.
-Some dealt with systems thinking and others with engagement, social learning and reflection.
-The missions are designed to fit into the Use-Modify-Create model which is explored in another chapter in this collection.
+In addition to this main mission, other 3M missions addressed game design patterns, systems thinking, social learning and reflection.

+**Main Mission - Fix a Half-Baked game**

+CITATION
+REALLY REVISE THIS SECTION DOWN
+PERHAPS LINK TO LEVELS OF ABSTRACTION?
+Main mission, design missions, support in implementation via code

+In 3M, learners start by playing a familiar but incomplete template of a 2D game.
+For my study we used a platform game.
+The overall mission is to fix the broken game and then to make it your own.
+Learners then fix, adapted and extend the game template in an increasingly sophisticated way.

+Due to the challenging nature of coding a game from first principles, learners start by reading and altering existing code.
+Such practices which are documented as the Use-Modify-Create model.

+The main mission fits the Use-Modify-Create model.

 In the **Use** stage learners engage with a starting template of a few games playing them and then opening the code to see if they could guess what any of the code did.
 This use stage allows learners to gain some familiarity with the coding environment and to recognise some features of the language being used.